MicrosoftDocs/sql-docs/docs/relational-databases/sqlxml/formatting/client-side-vs-server-side-xml-formatting-sqlxml-4-0.md

  You can execute this template in application code and an error is returned, because client-side XML formatting does not support formatting of multiple rowsets.
 If you specify the queries in two separate **\<sql:query>** blocks, you will get the desired results.

-## timestamp Maps Differently in Client- vs. Server-side Formatting
+## rowversion Maps Differently in Client- vs. Server-side Formatting
- In server-side XML formatting, the database column of **timestamp** type maps to the i8 XDR type (when the XMLDATA option is specified in the query).
+ In server-side XML formatting, the database column of **rowversion** type maps to the i8 XDR type (when the XMLDATA option is specified in the query).

- In client-side XML formatting, the database column of **timestamp** type maps to either the **uri** or the **bin.base64** XDR type (depending on whether the binary base64 option is specified in the query).
-The **bin.base64** XDR type is useful if you use the updategram and bulkload features, because this type is converted to the [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] **timestamp** type.
+ In client-side XML formatting, the database column of **rowversion** type maps to either the **uri** or the **bin.base64** XDR type (depending on whether the binary base64 option is specified in the query).
+The **bin.base64** XDR type is useful if you use the updategram and bulkload features, because this type is converted to the [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] **rowversion** type.
 This way, the insert, update, or delete operation succeeds.

 ## Deep VARIANTs Are Used in Server-side Formatting
  In server-side XML formatting, the deep types of a VARIANT type are used.
 If you use client-side XML formatting, the variants are converted to Unicode string, and the subtypes of VARIANT are not used.